How to Make Incense From Scratch

 Welcome to our guide on how to make incense from scratch, inspired by the traditions and techniques we share in our Balinese Incense Making Workshop!
 Crafting your own incense is a rewarding sensory experience that connects you with ancient practices and allows you to personalize your aromatic environment.

-Here's a step-by-step guide to get you started:
+Here's a step-by-step guide to get you started on your own aromatic journey:

 What You'll Need: